Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 ![](/assets/images/post/visual-testing-banner.png)

-“**Visual testing**” is a software testing technique that evaluates the visible output of an application and compares that output against the results expected by a known-good source, such as a design mockup created in Photoshop or Figma, or a screenshot from a previous version of the same application.
+“**Visual testing**” is a software testing technique that evaluates the visible output of an app and compares that output against the results expected by a known-good source, such as a design mockup created in Photoshop or Figma, or a screenshot from a previous version of the same app.

 Visual testing also aims to verify that the application’s **visual elements** like **colours, images, fonts, and layouts,** are displayed correctly and consistently across different devices, operating systems, and browsers.